kensho-technologies/graphql-compiler/README.md

     name: String
 }
 ```
-is expected to correspond to a SQLAlchemy table object of the same name (case-insensitive) like
+is expected to correspond to a SQLAlchemy table object of the same name, case insensitive.
+For this
+schema type this could look like:

 ```python
 from sqlalchemy import MetaData, Table, Column, String